Ugar (river): Geography and hydrology

 The area along the Ugar is known as Pougarje.
 Pougarje extends from the Vitovlje village to the Ugar's entrance into the canyon below Skender Vakuf.
 It is located between Ranča Mountain (left) and rock's massif Korićanske stijene - Ugarske stijene (Ugar's rocks).
 From Vitovlje to Ugar's canyon it is known as the Lower (Donje) Pougarje, while the area on Ranča's slopes is Upper (Gornje) Pougarje.

 The valley (especially the slopes of Ranča) is rich in coniferous and mixed deciduous-coniferous forests.
 The upper and middle part of the basin in the area still has the character of a salmonid water, now there are only (brown trout), while the huchen and grayling have disappeared in the recent past.
 The surrounding forests are inhabited by the big game (fox, wolf, bear, wild boar, and the others).
-At in a brushwood at the mouth of the Ilomska, in a protected hunting area, there is feeding place for carnivores (including corvine shoals).
+At in a brushwood at the mouth of the Ilomska, in a protected hunting area, there is feeding place for carnivores.